Redgerd/X-DetectRT/README.md

 7. LLM generates natural-language explanation from results.
 8. Results and outputs are returned via API (JSON + visuals).

-## Explainable AI (XAI)

-- **Goal:** Make AI decisions understandable and transparent.
-- **Techniques Used:**
-  - `Grad-CAM` – Heatmap visualizations for CNN attention
-  - `SHAP` – Audio or metadata feature importance
-- **Outputs:**
-  - Per-frame/classification scores
-  - Heatmap overlays
-  - LLM-generated summaries of findings
-  - Optional downloadable JSON or PDF reports

-## LLM Integration

-LLMs are used **not for routing**, but for two specific tasks:

 - **Explanation Generation**:
   Given model scores, timestamps, and highlighted regions, an LLM (e.g., GPT-4) produces a human-readable explanation like: